 - Migration Process - after running the migration, it may take several minutes for the affected pages in the space to update within the Scroll Exporter Extensions tab.

-For users of Scroll HTML Exporter 3.9.24 (and earlier)
+For users of Scroll PDF Exporter and Scroll Word Exporter 5.0.7 (and older):

 - Locate the affected page(s) via the Confluence search, for more details see Atlassian's documentation.